asvath/avod/README.md

 #### 10: avod/demos/dataset/moose_show_predictions_3d.py (making this script this required a lot of tracking down from multiple places like AVOD public repo, Jason's scene vis repo, Jason's ip basic repo etc).

 We have tried to ensure, that you do not have to track things down all over the place.
-(Feel free to go all over the place if you want to see where most of these are coming from)
+(Feel free to visit the other repos if you want to see where most of these are coming from)
 - import wavedata.tools.visualization import vis_utils (see 11.)

 #### 11: wavedata/wavedata/tools/visualization/vis_utils.py